 You've got to familiarise yourself with the pre and post trade control environment.
 You've got to know all the other processes, policies; just take your time to go through it all.
-As you go through it, a compliance recruitment specialist with experience will typically find some gaps.
+As you go through it, specialists recruitment compliance office with experience will typically find some gaps.

 Carry Out a Gap Analysis